realazthat/comfy-catapult/README.template.md

 - [ ]  ETA Estimator.
 - [ ]  Make sure the schema can parse the formats even if the format adds new fields.

-### Tour of the code

-**comfy_catapult_base.py**

-- `ComfyCatapult` This is the workhorse of the catapult.
-You can create one of these schedule a workflow, and then run it and return when the job is done.

 ## Comitting